Flexible Imputation of Incomplete Network Data: Theory for Imputation

+Assumption~\ref{assumption:dyadic_nonparametric} imposes uniform convergence rates on the bias and variance of the first-stage dyadic nonparametric regression estimator.
+The convergence rates depend only on $d_X$ and the number of sampled individuals $n$ (up to a logarithmic factor).
+Under Assumption~\ref{assumption:regularity}, these rates can be achieved by the Nadaraya-Watson estimator, as shown in \citet{graham2021minimax}.

-\paragraph{Remark} First, although the dyadic conditional expectation $\Pi(\cdot, \cdot)$ takes $2d_X$ arguments, the nonparametric convergence rate in Assumption~\ref{assumption:dyadic_nonparametric} behaves as if $\Pi$ depended on only $d_X$ arguments, making it consistent with the conclusion in \cite{graham2021minimax}.
-Second, as noted by \citet{graham2021minimax}, when the entire network is observed, the regression uses $O(N^2)$ dyads, but the effective sample size is just $O(N)$ because the estimator is a U-statistic.
-In our settings, however, the effective sample size is of order $n$ (not $\sqrt{Nn}$) as stated in Assumption~\ref{assumption:dyadic_nonparametric}.
-This argument can be verified via Hoeffding decomposition of dyadic nonparametric estimators.
+\paragraph{Remark} The convergence rates in Assumption~\ref{assumption:dyadic_nonparametric} are the MSE-optimal rates for twice continuously differentiable target functions with $n$ i.i.d. observations.
+As noted by \citet{graham2021minimax}, dyadic nonparametric regression differs from standard nonparametric regression with i.i.d. data in two respects: (i) although the dyadic conditional expectation $\Pi(\cdot,\cdot)$ takes $2d_X$ arguments, the convergence rates behave as if $\Pi$ depended on only $d_X$ arguments; and (ii) when the entire network is observed, although the regression involves $N^2$ dyads, the effective sample size is just $N$ because the estimator is a U-statistic.
+The convergence rates in Assumption~\ref{assumption:dyadic_nonparametric} are consistent with the first feature, but differ from the second because the network is incomplete in our setting.
+One use Hoeffding decomposition to show that the effective sample size in our setting is the number of sampled individuals $n$ rather than $N$.

 \begin{assumption} Suppose that the kernel $K: \mb{R}\mapsto \mb{R}_{+}$ is bounded and supported on $[-1, 1]$.
 In addition, $K(0)>0$ and $K(\cdot)$ is Lipschitz continuous with constant $\bar{K}>0$. \end{assumption} This assumption imposes regularity conditions on kernel $K$ used in the second step.
 The requirement is standard in the literature, and many commonly used kernels, including the Epanechnikov kernel, satisfy Assumption~\ref{assumption:kernel}.